CUBRID/cubrid-manual/en/sql/function/condition_fn.rst

                 3
              NULL

-    --substituting a default value 10.0000 for NULL valuse SELECT a, COALESCE(a, 10.0000) FROM case_tbl;
+    --substituting a default value 10.0000 for NULL value SELECT a, COALESCE(a, 10.0000) FROM case_tbl;

                 a  coalesce(a, 10.0000)